Recy Taylor: Violent intimidation

 In the months following the trial, Taylor received multiple death threats, and her home was firebombed.
 Taylor, along with her husband and child, moved into the family home, where her father and siblings would help protect Taylor from other death threats.
 Her entire family was afraid to go out after dark, and Taylor would not leave even during the day.
 She not only feared the threats from the angry vigilantes of the town, but also the threats from her attackers the night of the assault.
-Benny Corbitt took guard in a tree every night with a gun guarding Taylor and her family until daybreak.
+Her family member, Benny Corbitt, took guard in a tree every night with a gun guarding Taylor and the family until daybreak.
 Taylor and her family assumed they would live the rest of their lives in fear.
 However, talk of "the brutal rape and phony hearing" resonated through NAACP chapters throughout the south and within black communities.
 These organizations and others came together to defend Taylor and demand punishment for her attackers as well as Taylor's safety.